Scott County, Arkansas: Politics

 Scott County is represented the Arkansas House of Representatives by the Republicans Marcus Richmond, a businessman from Harvey, and Jon Eubanks, a farmer and Certified Public Accountant from Paris.

 Over the past few election cycles Scott County has trended heavily towards the GOP.
 The last Democrat (as of 2024) to carry this county was Bill Clinton in 1996.
-By margin, it was the most Republican county in Arkansas in the 2020 United States Presidential Election.
+By margin, it was the most Republican county in Arkansas in the 2020 United States Presidential Election and the 2024 United States Presidential Election.